ngnmai02/opitco-agents/README.md

 Testing set up for multi agent for Opitco case in EUSAiR

 ## About the experiment
-This experiment simulates a user survey experiment to evaluate the AI feedback system.
-This repository provides a PoC of how we would set up such experiment.
+This experiment simulates a user survey experiment to evaluate the AI evaluator system.
+This repository provides details on how we would set up such experiment.
-We set up multi-agents system to simulate various style of students' answers and thus, feed these answers to the AI feedback system.
-The
+We set up multi-agents system to simulate various style of students' answers and thus, feed these answers to the AI evaluator system.
+The feedback from the AI evaluator will be judged and scored by a judge LLM agent.

 ## Testing scope
 - The experiment focuses on the aspect of Fairness and Robustness of the system.
 - The generated students personas are defined by certain categories:
-    - Gender
     - Age
     - Learning style
+    - Motivation profile
+    - Engagement level
-    - Communication style
+    - Learning challenges
-    - Positive / Negative traits
-    - (To be implemented) Disabilities, english skills
-- The evaluation metric in the PoC is minimized for the purpose of demonstration.
 - Currently, we aim to use LLM-as-a-judge to conduct the evaluating process.
 The metrics will be provied detailedly.
-- System prompt of LLM-as-a-judge will be finalized based on a separated test.

 ## Set up
 ![alt text](student_characteristics_graph.png)